-- Activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
-However, works are restricted to the A75 trunk road boundary and the number of construction vehicles and construction operatives required onsite is low. - Any protected species in the area are likely to be accustomed to road noise on the A75 and the scheme is of relatively short duration. - During night time programming, misdirected site lighting and construction noise could cause disturbance to any surrounding nocturnal species. - During night time programming, a temporary short term noise increase from construction activities could cause disturbance to any surrounding protected species. - If there is any disturbance to the verge of the A75, works have the potential to cause the spread of Transport Scotland target species and INNS Japanese knotweed and Rhododendron located along the scheme extents.
+- Activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species, and pollution of habitats.
+However, works are restricted to the A75 carriageway boundary and the number of construction vehicles and construction operatives required onsite is low. - Any protected species in the area are likely to be accustomed to road noise on the A75 and the scheme is of relatively short duration.
+Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low. - During night-time programming, a temporary short-term noise increase and misdirected site lighting from construction activities could cause disturbance to any surrounding protected species.

-- Site personnel will remain vigilant for the presence of any protected species, throughout the works period. - Where lighting is required, hoods will be used and lights directed at works and away from sensitive ecological receptors, to minimise disturbance to nocturnal and protected species. - In the unlikely event that a protected species is noticed on site, works will be temporarily suspended until the animal has moved on.
-Any sightings will be reported to the Sustainability Solutions Team. - Effects from noise will be kept to a minimum through the use of appropriate mufflers and silencers fitted to machinery.
-All exhaust silencers will be checked at regular intervals to ensure efficiency.
-Please see Noise and Vibration Section for further mitigation. - Vehicles and materials will not be stored or parked on grass verges where possible.
-Where damage occurs, the reinstatement of the grass verge will be carried out. - Operatives will take measures to prevent the spread of Japanese Knotweed identified within the scheme extents.
-All operatives will be briefed through a toolbox talk for Japanese Knotweed prior to works commencing.
-This will provide legislation and best practice for dealing with issues.
+- Site personnel will remain vigilant for the presence of any protected species, throughout the works period.
+In the unlikely event that protected species is noticed on site, works will be temporarily suspended and sightings will be reported to the Energy Transition & Sustainability Team. - Where lighting is required, hoods will be used and lights directed at works and away from sensitive ecological receptors, to minimise disturbance to nocturnal and protected species. - Effects from noise will be kept to a minimum through the use of appropriate mufflers and silencers fitted to machinery.
+All exhaust silencers will be checked at regular intervals to ensure efficiency. - Vehicles and materials will not be stored or parked on grass verges where possible.
+Where damage occurs, the reinstatement of the grass verge will be carried out. - All operatives will be briefed through a toolbox talk for protected species prior to works commencing.

-With best practice and mitigation measures in place, no significant effects are predicted for biodiversity.
+With the above mitigation measures and best practice being adhered to, no significant effects are predicted on biodiversity.

-Therefore, in accordance with DMRB Guidance document LA 108: Biodiversity no further assessment is required.
+Therefore, in accordance with DMRB Guidance document LA 108: Biodiversity, no further assessment is required.